-The AI Council, an independent expert committee, provides advice to Government and high-level leadership of the Artificial Intelligence (AI) ecosystem.
+The AI Council was an independent expert committee that provided advice to Government, and high-level leadership of the Artificial Intelligence (AI) ecosystem.

 Role of the Group

 The AI Council is a non-statutory expert committee of independent members set up to provide advice to the Government and high-level leadership of the AI ecosystem.

 It works to support the growth of AI in the UK, promote its adoption and use in businesses and society, and encourage experts to focus on priority topics in AI.
 Its aims are:

 - Provide an open dialogue and exchange of ideas between industry, academia and government;

 - Advise the Office for AI and broader government on its current priorities, opportunities and challenges for AI policy;

 - Share research and development expertise and horizon scan for new AI technologies, applications and their impact;